cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Envision.md

 ### VR Hardware
 - PICO 4 (256GB)
     - Typically used wireless.
-    - Hand tracking works fine in titles that support it.
-Make sure it's enabled at the system level prior to launching WiVRn for the option to be available.
-(Settings > Lab > Hand Tracking)
-    - Presence sensor isn't passed through at this time, so VRChat doesn't trigger AFK, Vivecraft won't hotswitch, etc.
     - PICO Motion Trackers work about as well as they do.
     - Left controller seems to be failing now.
       - Keeps dropping out on occasion.
       - It's always the left controllers lol.
 My left WMR controller way back when was so power-hungry compared to the right.
 - Quest 3s (128GB)
     - Typically used wireless.
 I use this primarily for Beat Saber due to its higher refresh rate and presumably better controller prediction due to more sane offsets.
-      - PICO controllers are weird, man.
+      - PICO 4 controllers are weird, man.
     - Can be used in the dark, so if I want the lights off, this headset's the way to go.
+- Common notes
+    - Hand tracking works fine in titles that support it.
+Make sure it's enabled at the system level prior to launching WiVRn for the option to be available.
+        - For PICO, this setting is under Settings > Lab > Hand Tracking.
+    - Presence isn't passed through at this time, so VRChat doesn't trigger its AFK state, Vivecraft won't hotswitch automatically, etc.

 ### PC Hardware
 - AMD Ryzen 5 5600G (iGPU disabled)